 … Until a job loss leads down a new path

-… Until my WFH daughter is called back to her office
+… Until my WFH daughter goes back to her office

 … Until well until who knows.

 And, like many friends and acquaintances I know, some of us are living with our adult children.
-A part of me has truly enjoyed this time with my daughters over the past 7 months.
-I would have been by myself which would have been isolating and lonely so having them here has been a blessing.
+Even though I had been an empty nester for five months, it was nice having them back.
+Being by myself would have been isolating and lonely so having them here has been a blessing.
 We made changes to accommodate this new dynamic, one I will readily admit is not 100% foolproof but we are getting there.

 The part of me that does not like this dynamic (hear me out first) is that I am sad for my daughters and many of the college students and twenty-somethings who should be enjoying “the best four years of their lives” or their new adulting lives.
 As my daughters head to the airport in NY to fly home until…, I find myself making comments like “I am so excited to see you both but I feel bad it’s under these circumstances.”
 They hate it when I make comments like that.
 But as a mom, I do feel their loss.
 And I recognize that it is these sorts of comments that make me realize I have completely missed it and that is okay.

 My younger daughter gifted me with the book Journey to the Heart (daily meditations on the path to freeing your soul).
 Each day consists of a short meditation.
 Ironically, my very first reading was titled You Haven’t Lost Your Place in which addresses life shifts and changes that make us feel we’ve lost our place.
 It addressed feeling out of tune, balance, rhythm, and balance.
-It perfectly describes how I, and I am confident many of you, feel when people are leaving and the form or shape of our life is changing.
-It closes with an intriguing view that while we may be going through a shift it does not mean that the magic has disappeared or is gone; it means that things are moving and movement is good.
+When people are leaving or my life is changing, it often throws me off.
+The book closes with an intriguing view that while we may be going through a shift it does not mean that the magic has disappeared or is gone; it means that things are moving and movement is good.
 (I invite you to get this book; meditation during a very trying year is very healing).